 Musculoskeletal damage, degeneration, and injuries are common health problems.
 Stem cells of a regenerative potential for damaged and injured tissue.
 Adipose SVF is use for many orthopedic applications in the clinical setting.
 These types of stem cells differentiate into cartilage and bone tissue, which is proven in many clinical studies.
 ASCs in the form of SVF possibly work by secreting cytokines, chemokines, and growth factors, which stimulate healing and tissue regeneration.

 To obtain adipose autologous SVF, liposuction is performed.
 After you are positioned on the procedure table, and the skin is cleaned using an antiseptic.
 After numbing the area using a local anesthetic, the Chicago stem cell doctor makes a small incision at the abdomen or other body area.
 A small cannula is inserted, and the adipose cells are gently removed via suction.
-Once obtained, the solution (called lipoaspirate) is taken to the laboratory for processing, and the incision is closed with Steri-Strips or a Band-Aid.
+Once obtained, the solution (called lipoaspirate) is processed in the operating room, and the incision is closed with Steri-Strips or a Band-Aid.

 Current clinical procedures using autologous adipose SVF include:

 Current researchers have found that most of the injected SVF fluid is reabsorbed within 2-4 days following the injection.
-ASCs attach to the lesion, however, and survive a prolonged amount of time.
+Adipose derived stem cells attach to the lesion, however, and survive a prolonged amount of time.
 Adipose-derived SVFs offer many other cells in addition to MSCs.
 They have red blood cells, adipocytes, and white blood cells, which work together to heal the treated structure.

 Ichim TE, et al. (2010).
 Autologous stromal vascular fraction cells: a tool for facilitating tolerance in rheumatic disease.
 Cell Immunol, 264(1):7–17.